molgenis/VaSeBuilder/README.md

 **Q: What is the effect of using data from different sequencers, prep-kits and/or capturing kits?**\
 **A:** To still be investigated...
 &nbsp;

 &nbsp;

-## Still in progress
-(As of feb.
-14th, 2019)
-* __Making proper unittests:__ _Although there are unittests, these should still be improved and a few still need to be added._
-* __Genuine first functional test:__ _Does the two newly created fastq files make sense (are the reads replaced correctly, what about coverage, what about QC differences after replacing reads, etc)._
-&nbsp;

-&nbsp;